Mikejo5000/vsts-docs-pr/docs/accounts/delete-team-project.md

 ### Delete reports that remain after deleting a project

-If your on-premises team project used reporting, and you didn’t choose to delete external artifacts, you can delete the reports using SQL Server Report Manager.
+If your on-premises team project used reporting, and you didnâ€™t choose to delete external artifacts, you can delete the reports using SQL Server Report Manager.
 From the team project collection page, delete the folder that corresponds to the deleted team project.

 ![context menu with delete command](_img/delete-team-project/ic686857.png)